 Prospective applicants are encouraged to view the School’s research and people pages for further information about specific areas of research expertise.
 For further information about our PhD Programme please contact email@example.com

-Applications for self-funded study starting October 2018 should be submitted by Friday 4 May 2018.
+Applications for self-funded study starting February 2020 should be submitted by noon GMT on Monday 16th September 2019.

 The Open University Law School offers fully-funded full-time PhD studentships, starting on 1 October every year.
 Applicants should have minimum qualifications of an upper second class honours degree 2:1 and usually a specialist masters in a subject relevant to the intended study with a strong research element.